 And a stereotype that Irish people drink a lot.

-Thankfully, not really a stereotype based on my family history, but that's a different issue for a different day.
+Actually, not really a stereotype based on my family history, but that's a different issue for a different day.

 All right, let's get to the phones.

-Lynchburg, Virginia, the home of Liberty University.
+As I promised here, Lynchburg, Virginia, the home of Liberty University.

-Nathan, you're up first on the Sean Hannity show.
+Nathan, you're up first on the Sean Hannity Show.

 Happy Friday to you, sir.